CSC207-UofT/course-project-dragon-squirrel/phase1/design_document.md

 Due to some technical issues, this part is not yet implemented.

 ## Progress Report

+### Open Questions

+In which class should getAvailableMoves() be put in?
+It is ideal to put it in the piece classes themselves to avoid class GameRule having to ask instanceOf for each piece.
+But generating available moves requires the piece coordinates which is held by the Board.
+It is not ideal to have methods in an entity depend on a use case.
+Would it be alright if a method getPossibleMoves() in piece classes returned ALL possible moves (even those without clear paths, etc.) then have a method getAvailableMoves() in Board sort through these coordinates and return only the possible ones?

 ### Contribution
 *plans to work on next in italics*